New York governor asks Pfizer to directly sell COVID-19 vaccine doses | Health

 New York governor asks Pfizer to directly sell COVID-19 vaccine doses

-New York Governor Andrew Cuomo asked Pfizer Inc Chief Executive Albert Bourla on Monday if the state could buy COVID-19 vaccine doses directly from the U.S. drugmaker.
+New York Governor Andrew Cuomo asked Pfizer Inc Chief Executive Albert Bourla on Monday if the state could buy COVID-19 vaccine doses directly from the U.S. drugmaker, a move that raised ethical questions by the U.S. health department.
+Pfizer told Reuters that such a proposal would first require approval by the U.S. Department of Health and Human Services (HHS).

-Pfizer, however, told Reuters that such a proposal would first require approval by the U.S. Department of Health and Human Services.
-"With hospitalizations and deaths increasing across the country this winter, we are in a footrace with the virus, and we will lose unless we dramatically increase the number of doses getting to New Yorkers", Cuomo said in a letter to Pfizer's CEO.
+An HHS spokesman said that Cuomo was trying to circumvent the system in which the federal government, which has paid Pfizer for the United States' allotment of vaccines already, allocates doses to each state.
+New York is asking to "cut to the front of the line at the expense of fellow jurisdictions," the spokesman said in an emailed statement.

 "After myself and seven other governors called on the Trump Administration to release more doses, HHS Secretary Alex Azar said that relief was on the way.
 To date, however, the federal government has not acted on that promise," Cuomo wrote.
 Cuomo said he was appealing to Pfizer directly as the company was "not bound by commitments" that Moderna Inc made as part of Operation Warp Speed, the U.S. government's program to distribute COVID-19 vaccines.